What are the risks of meningococcal vaccine?

 The meningococcal ACWY vaccine is effective and safe, although all medications can have unwanted side effects.
 Side effects from this vaccine are uncommon and are usually mild, but may include: localised pain, redness and swelling at the injection site.

-READ ALSO: What is the syllabus of CAT exam?
+READ ALSO: What is the easiest API to use?

 Why shouldn’t I get the meningitis vaccine?